Battery Shunt Shows 70% on Shore Power - Diagnosis Guide

 First, Let's Verify What's Actually Happening

-Before assuming there's a problem with your batteries, I'd recommend confirming whether this is a monitoring issue or an actual charging problem.
+Catch this battery monitoring glitch early and it's a simple 5-minute calibration fix — ignore it and you could end up replacing a perfectly good battery bank for $800+.
 The voltage reading of 14.1V in float mode from your inverter suggests your batteries may be fully charged - verify with your battery manufacturer's specifications for proper float voltage.

 The fact that your shunt isn't showing current or power readings is actually normal when batteries are full and only drawing minimal maintenance current.
 When lithium batteries reach full charge, they essentially stop accepting current, so seeing zero or near-zero readings is expected behavior.